For years that was the sound of the Beacon, one of South Carolina's most popular restaurants for 65 years.

 Sandwiches come in banana, pimento cheese, grilled cheese, bologna or ham.
 If you're not in the mood for fries or onion rings on the side, order baked beans, potato salad or cole slaw.

-At the end of the line, you’ll probably want to order sweet tea.
+At the end of the line, you'll probably want to order sweet tea.
 Most people do.
 The Beacon claims to sell more tea than any other single restaurant in the nation.
-You can even buy a half-gallon to take home or pick it up at a number of grocery stores, including Piggly Wiggly, Bi-Lo and Winn-Dixie.
+You can even buy a half-gallon to take home or pick it up at a number of grocery stores, including Piggly Wiggly and Bi-Lo.

 And if you've still got room after all that food, stroll over to the Dairy Bar for a cone, a sundae or banana split.
 Or order a slice of apple or pecan pie or a serving of peach cobbler.